lapinek/platform-scripting/README.md

     ### IDM

+    IDM manages identities within and across identity stores.
+Seemingly, at any stage of this process scripts can be applied as a part of a security decision, managed object action, event handler, or validation policy, custom endpoint action, synchronization procedure, or connection to backend resource.
+The major applications could be categorized as the following:

+    * Managed Object

+        * Events (Triggers), such as onCreate, onUpdate, onDelete, etc.
+        * Custom Scripted Actions, performed in the context of the managed object.

+    * Synchronization Service

+        * Events—such as onCreate, onUpdate, onDelete, etc., or successful reconciliation—defined via Object-Mapping Objects.
+        * Correlation scripts, to determine unlinked target object.
+        * Filtering the source.
+        * Validating the source and the target.

+    * Scripted Policies, used for data validation in Managed Objects and Synchronization Service.

+    * Authentication, when security context is augmented with a script.

+    * Authorization, implemented with scripts and extendable with scripts.

+    * Scripted Connectors, to communicate with specific identity providers/resources.

+    * Custom Endpoints, providing arbitrary functionality over REST API.

+    * Activiti Workflows, referencing a Groovy script.

+    Links to documentation where these are covered in details could be found at the end of this writing, in [References > IDM > Application and Environment](#references-idm-application-and-environment).

     Scripts in IDM provide functionality to the [Managed Object Triggers](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#managed-object-triggers).

     The router service provides the uniform interface to all IDM objects, as described in IDM's  Integrator's Guide under [Router Service Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#appendix-router).

-* ### <a id="summary-managing-scripts"></a>Managing Scripts and Configuration
+* ### <a id="summary-managing-scripts"></a>Management and Configuration

     ### AM

     The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter shows how the scripts can be managed via REST and command line interfaces.
 These may represent the most efficient way to manage scripts in automated environments; for example, in production deployments.

-    At the same time, AM console provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.
+At the same time, AM console UI provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.

+    Managing scripts requires an administrative account; for example, the built in `amadmin`.
+The admin user credentials can be used directly in AM console and with the `ssoadmin` command in Terminal.
+To manage scripts via the REST, you'd need to provide an authentication header, `iPlanetDirectoryPro` is expected by default, populated with the SSO token of an administrative user.

     ### IDM

     In IDM, the scripts can be managed directly in separate files and referenced from the configuration.
 The configuration can be itself managed directly in the file system.
+Alternatively configuration files may be populated with the script content.

     ### IG